Vincit/objection.js/doc/api/types/README.md

 This page contains the documentation of all other types and classes than [Model](/api/model/) and [QueryBuilder](/api/query-builder/).
 There are two types of items on this page:

 1. `type`: A type is just a POJO (Plain Old Javascript Object) with a set of properties.
-2. `class`: A class is a javascript class with properties and methods.
+2. `class`: A class is a JavaScript class with properties and methods.

 ## `type` RelationMapping